VirtualPlanetaryLaboratory/vplanet/docs/parametersweep.rst

     file   vpl.in

-This file directs vspace to vary dTMan from 2500 to 3500 in 10 steps and dTCore from 5500 to 6500 in 10 steps.
+This file directs :code:`vspace` to vary dTMan from 2500 to 3500 in 10 steps and dTCore from 5500 to 6500 in 10 steps.
 The directories will be built in a folder called ParameterSweep and the individual folders will be called tmanNtcoreN, where the Ns are integers that ensure unique folder names.
 Because both dTMan and dTCore